Actyx/vscode-actyx-pond/README.md

 ---

-> To access the shortcuts please press `⌘+⇧+P` on a mac and `ctrl + ⇧ + P` on a windows machine.
+> To access the shortcuts please press `ctrl + ⇧ + P` on a linux or windows and `⌘+⇧+P` on a mac machine.
->

 ### `Actyx: new fish`: Create a new fish definition

-Open a new file and run the `Actyx: new fish` command.
+Open a new file and run the `Actyx: new fish` command or `Alt + A` followed by `N`.
 VS-Code opens a Popup and asks you for a fish name and try to overwrite the content of the active document.
 To avoid conversions, use a fish name like `/[a-z_]/i`

 ### `Actyx: create events`: Define events for the fish